YK7188/YK_Lab/10-Lab: Windows Update Management with Intune/README.md

 ✔ Enterprises often block driver updates and rely on OEM tools such as Lenovo Vantage, deployed and controlled via Intune

-✔ This allows testing and staged rollout instead of automatic updates
+✔ Enterprises create multiple rings for testing and staged rollout instead of automatic, all at once updates

 ## Create Feature update policy